The FCC’s Plan to Fast-Track Cell Towers

 If passed, new FCC rules would:

-Fast-track Cell Towers: Approving cell towers near homes and schools even with strong community opposition due to strict timelines.
+Fast-track Cell Towers: Automatically approving cell towers near homes and schools even with strong community opposition due to strict timelines.

 Strip Local Control: Limiting the power of city, state, and county governments to have thoughtful and responsible ordinances, zoning, fees, and permitting rules.